Before your First Class

 Don't Just Think Like a Lawyer, Act Like One

-Work as many as 40 hours per week helping real clients through our Clinical Internship Program, under the leadership of supervising attorneys at offices in San Diego or around the world.
+Work as many as 40 hours per week helping real clients through our Clinical Externship Program, under the leadership of supervising attorneys at offices in San Diego or around the world.
 Begin to prepare for the Bar Exam through our Pre-Bar course, and take advantage of the feedback and support our experienced faculty offer students.

 By your third year, you will be ready to further apply your learning in real-world situations.
-Our Clinical Internship Program can place you in law offices, courts, corporations, or government agencies in San Diego and around the world where you will actively participate in legal work and acquire confidence and professionalism that are integral to your future success.
-The connections you make during your semester-long internship can last a lifetime and help develop strong professional networks.
+Our Clinical Externship Program can place you in law offices, courts, corporations, or government agencies in San Diego and around the world where you will actively participate in legal work and acquire confidence and professionalism that are integral to your future success.
+The connections you make during your semester-long externship can last a lifetime and help develop strong professional networks.

-Get Ready for the Bar: Pre-Bar Review
+Get Ready for the Bar Exam: Pre-Bar Review

 Refine your exam-taking skills while familiarizing yourself with the components of the California Bar Exam in large and small-group settings.
 Our Academic Achievement team will help you prepare for this important step before you leave law school.